Seldom-SE/archipelago_terraria_client/README.md

 SeldomArchipelago.sln is at
 Documents/My Games/Terraria/tModLoader/ModSources/SeldomArchipelago/SeldomArchipelago.sln.
 In tModLoader, go to Workshop > Develop Mods, and click "Build + Reload" under SeldomArchipelago.
-For good measure, also click Workshop > Manage Mods > Force Reload.
-You'll have to do this every time you start the game.
 In Workshop > Manage Mods, edit Archipelago Randomizer (Seldom's Implementation)'s settings.
 Since this game isn't on Archipelago's main server, you'll need to set all of the settings, including the advanced ones.
 If you're hosting, the address will probably be "localhost" and the server should tell you the port.
 If not, whoever's hosting should know.

 You may use as many worlds as you like.
 When you're ready, run `/apstart` to enable sending and recieving checks.
 You may open your world in multiplayer for others to join.